 The Group recognizes that in order for it to achieve sustainable growth, it is essential for our business to contribute to the sustainable development of our society.
 The Group believes that working on sustainability is at the heart of managing our business.
 Our sustainability strategy is formulated based on the 4S model, our management principle, and encompasses our materiality analyses.
 In particular, social concern regarding environmental issues is increasing yearly, and "reducing the impact on the environment" has been established as the Group's shared base.
 We recognize that climate change remains a key environmental challenge for us, as it can have a direct impact on our value chain and the society at large.
 Based on this, the Group has expressed its approval of the recommendations of the "Task Force on Climate-related Financial Disclosures (TCFD)," and is analyzing climate change scenarios.

-According to this analysis, factors such as an increase of the carbon tax burden, etc. associated with the transition to a carbon-free society and changes to the habitat of tobacco leaves due to the intensification of climate change may negatively affect the Group's business performance.
+According to this analysis, an increase of the carbon tax burden, etc. as transition risks and changes to the habitat of tobacco leaves due to the intensification of climate change, etc. as physical risks may negatively affect the Group's business performance.

-The Group formulated the "JT Group Environment Plan 2030" in 2019 in order to reduce its environmental burden.
-The plan particularly identified "Energy and Emissions" as one of its focus areas.
-To fulfill its social responsibility towards constructing decarbonized society on a global scale, in February 2022, the Company announced its new group-wide target of realizing net-zero GHG emissions across its entire value chain by 2050.
-The targets for GHG emission reduction are in line with "Business Ambition for 1.5°C" of SBTi (Science Based Targets initiative), which is an international initiative.
-Furthermore, the Group is working to minimize the negative effects of climate change by promoting initiatives to diversify the procurement of tobacco leaves.
+The Group formulated the JT Group Environment Plan 2030 in order to reduce its environmental burden, and identified "Energy and Emissions" as one of its focus areas.
+In addition, to fulfill its social responsibility towards constructing decarbonized society on a global scale, the Group is conducting initiatives toward net-zero GHG emissions across its entire value chain by 2050.
+In November 2022, the targets for 2030 for Scopes 1 and 2, which the Group set as interim targets, have been approved as a 1.5°C-aligned Science Based Targets (SBT) by the Science Based Target initiative (SBTi), an international partnership between CDP (formerly the Carbon Disclosure Project), the UN Global Compact (UNGC), the World Resources Institute (WRI) and the World Wide Fund for Nature (WWF).
+Furthermore, the Group is working to minimize the negative effects of climate change by promoting initiatives to increase the proportion of renewable electricity that it uses and diversify the procurement of tobacco leaves.
 The Group will put in place a system in order to enable it to more accurately grasp, and create appropriate responses to the way that climate change affects its business, reflect it in the business strategy and further promote appropriate information disclosure.